(7482) 1994 PC1

-is a stony asteroid, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.1 kilometers in diameter.
+is a stony asteroid and near-Earth object, currently estimated to be the most potentially hazardous asteroid over the next 1000 years.
+It is in the Apollo group, approximately 1.1 kilometers in diameter.
 It was discovered on 9 August 1994, by astronomer Robert McNaught at the Siding Spring Observatory in Coonabarabran, Australia.
 With an observation arc of 47 years it has a very well known orbit and was observed by Goldstone radar in January 1997.
-The 2022 approach has been observed every month since August 2021.